-Conditional contributions and investment income having donor stipulations which are satisfied in the period the gift is received and the investment income is earned are recorded as revenue with donor restrictions and then released from restriction.
+Conditional contributions and investment income having donor stipulations which are satisfied in the period the gift is received and the investment income is earned are recorded as revenue without donor restrictions.

 Income Taxes

 The Organization is exempt from income taxes under Section 501 of the Internal Revenue Code and a similar provision of state law.
 However, the Organization is subject to federal income tax on any unrelated business taxable income.